- Home

 Symptoms of SAD

-Not everyone has the same symptoms, but according to Beyond Blue, symptoms of SAD can include:
+Not everyone experiences the same symptoms but, according to Healthdirect, symptoms of SAD can include:

 - a low mood that doesn’t go away